 - Capital One® Platinum Credit Card.
 Traditional bankers consider Capital One an upstart, because the lender uses its own risk analysis database to review credit card applications.
 The company also customizes its credit card offers based on where you're at in your financial journey.
-This "no frills" credit card offers an introductory offer of no annual fee for the first year, and a modest fee after that.
+This "no frills" credit card offers an introductory offer of no annual fee for the first year, and a modest annual fee after that of $19.

 You won't want to carry much of a balance on this card.
 Just leave a dollar or two on your balance when your statement cycle ends, so your lender will report usage to the credit bureaus.
 Combine that strategy with the careful use of your retail cards, and you'll likely start earning even better credit card offers from competing lenders.

 On the other hand, if you're not yet able to qualify for this card, the lender will also consider you for their secured credit cards.
 It might seem ludicrous to leave a few hundred dollars of your cash on deposit with a bank for the privilege of carrying a credit card, but you'll accelerate the process of earning unsecured credit.
 Good luck!

 - If I just filed for bankruptcy at the beginning of the year, when can I get another credit card to start building back my credit?

 - I am looking to establish good credit so I can buy a home for my family.
 What kind of credit card should I start out with?

 - I'm a 22-year-old female who makes about $1,000 a month.
 I have a credit union credit card with credit line of $500.
 I recently applied for a Lowe's credit card and was denied.
 I'm always on time with my credit card payments.
 What would be the reason?